MikroElektronika/mikrosdk_click_v2/clicks/ipd2017/README.md

 ## Example Description

-> This example demonstrates the use of IPD 2017 click board by toggling the output state.
+> This example demonstrates the use of IPD 2017 Click board by toggling the output state.

 **The demo application is composed of two sections :**